kevinmichaelchen/cel-typescript/README.md

    engine.

-2. **NAPI-RS Bindings**: A thin Rust layer that bridges cel-rust with Node.js using [NAPI-RS](https://napi.rs/).
+2. **NAPI-RS Bindings**: A thin Rust layer that bridges cel-rust with Node.js using [NAPI-RS][napi].
 NAPI-RS is a framework for building pre-compiled Node.js addons in Rust, providing:

    - Type-safe bindings between Rust and Node.js
    - Cross-platform compilation support